An Overall View of MS-DOS Commands - Qiling

 TYPE Command: The TYPE command is used to display the file.

-EDIT Command: EDIT command opens DOS Editor to create, display, and modify files.
+EDIT Command: The EDIT command opens the DOS Editor, a text editor, to create, view, and edit files.

-DIR Command: DIR command displays a list of files and subdirectories in a directory.
+DIR Command: The DIR command is used to display a list of files and subdirectories in a directory.

 TREE Command: This Command displays files and subdirectories of a particular directory.

-DEL/ERASE Command: DEL/ERASE command's function is to delete one or more files simultaneously.
+DEL/ERASE Command: The DEL/ERASE command is used to delete one or more files at the same time.

 RM/RMDIR Command: This Command is used to remove (delete) a directory (folder).